Skip to content

 Once the Power User Menu pops up, choose Windows PowerShell or Windows PowerShell (Admin) to launch the program as administrator.

-2. Run PowerShell from Start Menu
+2. Run PowerShell from the Start Menu

 Windows 10 and 11 users can also open Powershell from the Start Menu.
 Click the Start icon and Scroll down to a folder called ‘Windows PowerShell‘.
 Click it and choose Windows PowerShell to run the program.